News

 Collins’s inspiration

 Collins’s father, Lieut.
-Col. Michael J. Collins, was a member of the United States Air Force and a military historian who spent a year on active duty during the Vietnam War.
-When he returned, he was affected by nightmares about his wartime experiences, which lasted for the rest of his life.
+Col. Michael J. Collins, was an officer in the U.S. Air Force and a military historian who spent a year on active duty during the Vietnam War.
+When he returned, he had recurring nightmares about his wartime experiences that lasted for the rest of his life.
 He taught Collins and her siblings about war and its consequences—lessons that Collins later incorporated into The Hunger Games books.

 Collins was also inspired by the Greek myth of Theseus, who was chosen by a lottery system with other girls and boys of Athens to be cast into a labyrinth with the half-man, half-bull Minotaur.
 In addition, Collins found inspiration in the historical figure Spartacus, an enslaved man who became a gladiator to fight for others’ entertainment, and then led a rebellion against ancient Rome.